Vitamin K2 and Calcium Metabolism

 The Unique Role of Vitamin K2

 Unlike other vitamins, vitamin K2 has a unique job: moving calcium around your body.
 But why does this matter?
-Well, consider calcium as bricks and vitamin K2 as the builder who puts those bricks in the right place – namely, our bones.
+Without vitamin K2, calcium can end up being deposited in areas of the body where it is not needed, or even causes harm, like the kidneys.

 The Connection between Vitamin K2 and Bone Health